AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

     - Edit the script where required to adjust it to your environment:

         !!! note
-            Remember to change the name `example_filename.py` to your custom name that you will choose in the next step.
+            Remember to change the name `example_filename.py` to your custom name that you will choose in step 2.

       ```
       pipeline {